tomjoht/documentation-theme-jekyll/doc_top_navigation.md

 It's common to publish multiple sites.
 If you want to link them together, you could simply list links to the other doc sites in a drop-down menu configured in the topnav_dropdowns section in the topnav_doc.yml file.
 However, suppose you want to do something more fancy.

 Included in the topnav.html file is an include to /doc/customMenu.html.
-The code there is as follows:
+The code in customMenu.html is as follows:

 ```
 <li {% if site.audience == "writers" %}class="dropdownActive"{% endif %}><a href="{% if page.homepage == true or page.switch == false %}../doc_writers/{{site.suffix}}">Writer docs</a> {% else %} ../doc_writers{{page.url}}">Writer docs</a>{% endif %}</li>